Introduction to Practical Python Programming

 # print happy birthday message os.system("figlet -c -f small Happy Birthday Chetan!")

 NOTE: a correction has to be multiplied to sleep time

 This is because of several factors like time taken to wake from sleep, type of terminal used..etc

 CHANGE THE VALUE OF correction TO FIT YOUR NEED

 time.sleep(((float)(display_rate * t_total) / data_length)*correction)

-You can even create you own to-do list or a notepad or something like that.
-Now you may think, that there are ‘n’ number of programs out there which do the same, then why write your own one.
+You can even create your own to-do list or a notepad or something like that.
+Now you may think that there are ‘n’ number of programs out there that do the same, so why write your own one.
 The reason for that is customization.
-When you buy or download a software you don’t know what is the source code or if you need some of your own customizations, you may even need to purchase the software.
-But python programming is so extremely easy to understand and write, that you don’t need to buy anything.
+When you buy or download software, you don’t know what the source code is, or if you need some of your own customizations, you may even need to purchase the software.
+But python programming is so extremely easy to understand and write that you don’t need to buy anything.

-That would be the end of this blog, but before I end this, I will give you some points, so that you can go and check some cool automation stuff that people have done with python and I am sure that you will be surprised to see what people have done with simple programming.
-There is also a book named as “Automating boring stuffs with Python”.
+That would be the end of this blog, but before I end this, I will give you some points so that you can go and check some cool automation stuff that people have done with python, and I am sure that you will be surprised to see what people have done with simple programming.
+There is also a book named as “Automating boring stuff with Python”.
 Make sure to check that.

 So, here goes my list: